-Kaitlin Curtice is a Native American Christian writer and worship leader living in Atlanta.
-She is an author with Paraclete Press and a blogger at www.kaitlincurtice.com, and writes on the intersection of culture and spirituality.
+Kaitlin Curtice is a Native American Christian writer, speaker and worship leader.
+She is an author with Paraclete Press and writes at www.kaitlincurtice.com, on the intersection of culture and spirituality.

 Posts By This Author